 One night in November 2013, bored after a beer, Australian engineer Jackson Palmer created a new currency.
 He was on vacation at his parent’s home in Gosford, a suburb of Sydney.
-Palmer was intrigued by Bitcoin and was downloading the cryptocurrency’s blockchain, a database of its transactions, for running a node to mint the cryptocurrency on his home computer.
+Palmer was intrigued by Bitcoin and was downloading the cryptocurrency’s blockchain, a database of its transactions, to run a ‘node’ on its network and mint the cryptocurrency on his home computer.
 But the internet connection was slow.
 Palmer’s frustration mounted after several beers.

 After scrolling through multiple Twitter cryptocurrency threads, Palmer tweeted: I am going to invest in Dogecoin – that’s the next big thing.
 The coin’s name was no accident.
 It fused together two of Palmer’s interests at that time – the Shiba Inu Doge meme and cryptocurrencies.
 “I was kind of taking a jab at all these scam coins,” Palmer said.

 As often happens in such cases, his random tweet had exploded in popularity by the next morning.
 He woke up to a fusillade of Twitter direct messages and retweets.
 “This is amazing,” one said.
 “Dogecoin is the future,” another said.